CyVerse-learning-materials/SciApps_guide/association.rst

      |association_workflow|

      ..
 Note::
-       To view the workflow diagram, scroll down to the bottom of the main panel and click the 'Show Diagram' button.
+       Click the output node of the workflow diagram, you will be directed to the output folder.
+To check specific output, click the output from the History panel.

 ----